 What about the rest of the world?
 A 2006 study found the prevalence rate of CFS in Nigeria was significantly higher than that of the US.
 What’s happening to those with invisible illnesses in invisible countries?

 The history of AIDS activism can teach us a lot.
-In 1980s, HIV was stigmatised as the ‘Gay Plague’, but by the 1990s highest infection rates were revealed amongst heterosexuals in sub-Saharan Africa.
-Isn’t it just as likely our ‘Yuppy’ disease will be shown to be most severely impacting unemployed people of the the global south?
+In 1980s, HIV was stigmatised as the ‘Gay Plague’ in the West, but by the 1990s highest infection rates were revealed to be amongst heterosexuals in sub-Saharan Africa.
+Isn’t it just as likely our ‘Yuppy’ disease will be shown to be most severely impacting unemployed people of the the global South?

 * * *

 When I started writing this, the first line read “Yesterday, I met the first doctor to believe me.”
 It’s taken 3 weeks, my every capable moment, writing on my laptop while lying down.
 I am physically challenged by being too weak or too dizzy to sit up but the mental hurdles are worse.
 The.
 Interrupted.
 Thoughts float away from me as if being pulled out for the Pensieve by some malevolent wizard’s wand.

 The impact of the cognitive challenges of chronic illness are perhaps the most underestimated.
 You become unable to follow a thread, to connect words to meaning.
 I have a degree in English from Oxford and – genuinely – I misspelled both the words ‘English’ and ‘Oxford’ while typing that.
 I was trying to say I haven’t read a book this year.
 I devote my mental energy to homeschooling and writing an account of our journey for my kids to remember it when I’m gone.